rodaine/rodaine.github.io/_drafts/fork-duplicate-clone-golang-io-reader-without-buffer.md

 I have fallen in love with the flexibility of [`io.Reader`][reader] and [`io.Writer`][writer] when dealing with any stream of data in Go.
 And while I am more or less smitten at this point, the reader interface challenged me with something you might think simple: splitting it in two.

 I'm not even certain "split" is the right word.
-I would like to receive an `io.Reader` and process it multiple times, possibly in parallel.
-Because readers don't necessarily expose the `Seek` method to reset them, I need to
+I would like to receive an `io.Reader` and read over it multiple times, possibly in parallel.
+But because readers don't necessarily expose the `Seek` method to reset them, I need a way to duplicate it.
+Or would that be clone it?
+Fork?!

 ## The Situation ##